 2. Skin Benefits

-This is because fractionated coconut oil comprises 100% MCFAs which are so small and light that they can effortlessly and quickly penetrate your skin cells to moisturize your skin.
+This is because fractionated coconut oil comprises 100% MCFAs.
+MCFAs are so small and light that they can effortlessly and quickly penetrate your skin cells to moisturize your skin.
 This makes you feel less greasier on your skin.

-Upon application, friendly bacteria on your skin will eat up the glycerols that tie the fatty acids together and then release lauric acid, capric acid, caprylic acid and other fatty acids (as well as their monoglycerides) to form an army of antimicrobials layering over your skin to combat and kill any invading bacteria, viruses, parasites, fungi and other germs right on the spot.
+As a result, lauric acid, capric acid, caprylic acid and other fatty acids (as well as their monoglycerides) are released to form an army of antimicrobials that layer over your skin to combat and kill any invading bacteria, viruses, parasites, fungi and other germs right on the spot.

 But if you're not so particular about getting the oil absorbed quickly and all you want is protection against health-detrimental germs, then you need virgin coconut oil.